What are nucleic acid polymers?

 Phosphorothioation involves the replacement of one non-bridging oxygen in the phosphodiester linkage with sulfur (indicated on the right in red).

 These exposed hydrophobic surfaces in proteins are very rare in normal human biology but are required for various stages of viral replication in virtually all types of enveloped viruses and other infectious diseases as well.
 NAPs effectively block the functions of these proteins, providing an effective, broad-spectrum antiviral activity.

-NAPs have a very important safety advantage over all other existing oligonucleotide-based drugs such as aptamers, antisense oligonucleotides and siRNA: their activity is not sequence dependent.
-Replicor has taken advantage of this flexibility to engineer its lead NAP compound, REP 2139, with a sequence that retains activity but does not have off target effects (such as immunoreactivity) which results in it being safe and very well tolerated.
+NAPs have a very important safety advantage over all other existing oligonucleotide-based drugs such as aptamers, antisense oligonucleotides, and siRNA: their activity is not sequence-dependent.
+Replicor has taken advantage of this flexibility to engineer its lead NAP compound, REP 2139, with a sequence that retains activity but does not have off-target effects (such as immunoreactivity), which results in it being safe and very well tolerated.

-As antiviral agents, REP 2139-based therapy will not result in the development of resistant strains of virus due to the large binding interface between NAPs and the target protein, which is insensitive to mutation.
+As antiviral agents, REP 2139-based therapy will not result in the development of resistant strains of the virus due to the large binding interface between NAPs and the target protein, which is insensitive to mutation.